New 42-day free trial

 Retry requests

-HTTP is a stateless, unreliable protocol built atop TCP with no delivery guarantees.
+HTTP is a stateless, unreliable protocol built on top of TCP with no delivery guarantees.
 Clients accessing our API should build in a retry mechanism in case packets are dropped or connectivity is interrupted due to circumstances and changing network conditions beyond our control.

 DNS will provide multiple IP addresses to our API.
-If any one IP address becomes unresponsive, have your client software reacquire via DNS and temporarily target a different IP while excluding the one that is unresponsive.
+If any one IP address becomes unresponsive, please have your client software reacquire via DNS and temporarily target a different IP while excluding the unresponsive one.

 Use secure endpoints and don't ignore security warnings